dhardiman/Config/README.md

 - `Reference`: See "Reference Properties" below.

 `overrides` contains values that are different to the provided `defaultValue`.
 The keys in this dictionary should be a regex pattern to match the scheme passed in.
 The values should be the same type as the `defaultValue` as specified by `type`.
 If two overridden values could match, the first suitable value found is used. `overrides` is optional, if not provided, all schemes will use the `defaultValue`.

+Note properties can also be grouped together as per the second example.
+Any number of properties can be added to a named group, which will create a nested class within the parent config class with the properties attached.

 #### Associated Properties